charuka-raja/charuka-raja/README.md

 I'm currently pursuing an MSc in Business Analytics at Alliance Manchester Business School.

-As an Information Science & Engineering graduate, I began my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise warehouse management solutions.
+As an Information Science & Engineering graduate, I've always enjoyed building software and solving technical problems.
+I started my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise warehouse management solutions.

 While software engineering sparked my interest in technology, I found myself increasingly drawn to the business decisions behind great products.
 That curiosity led me to Business Analytics, where I'm building the skills to combine technology, business, and data to solve meaningful problems.